 A Vehicle Identification Number (VIN) inspection will have to be completed by a licensed Nevada Off-Highway Vehicle dealer or a sworn law enforcement officer.
 Note: the DMV does not perform VIN inspections and all registration is by mail.
 If your vehicle has never been registered or titled in Nevada Click here to see a list of licensed dealers.

-If your vehicle does not currently have a VIN Number, a VIN Assignment Form will need to be completed by the Nevada DMV.
-Call the DMV to obtain this form - but remember the DMV does not perform VIN inspections for Off-Highway Vehicles.
+If your vehicle does not currently have a VIN Number, a VIN Assignment Form will need to be completed.
+Call the DMV to obtain this form, but remember the DMV does not perform VIN inspections for Off-Highway Vehicles, .

 The dealer who completes the inspection may submit the application and other documents on your behalf or you may mail them yourself.
 Dealers may charge up to $2 for each registration and/or title application submitted.